niharikasharma/data-512-a2/README.md

 |      Peru |  0.564972 |
 |  Sierra Leone |  0.602410 |

 #### It was a big contrast to see a country like North Korea being the highest ranked country in terms of number of GA and FA-quality articles as a proportion of all articles about politicians from that country.
-This could be a potential research topic for wikipedia RnD group, to understand the human diversity and mentoring.
+This could be a potential research topic for wikipedia's research and development group, to understand the human diversity and mentoring.

 ## License of the source data